 Makunura is an enthusiastic advocate for resilience, bouncing back after less than successful academic outcomes.
 “Failure is just a bump in the road – it’s how we learn.
 Don’t let one bad mark mess with the rest of your semester.
 Every opportunity is an opportunity to better yourself.
 Failure is good.
 It’s humbling; it’s educational.
 Above all, it’s not the end of the world.”

 His mentality fits into the growth mindset theory that SL is built upon, especially when feeling defeated or discouraged.
 Understanding and affirming the “yet” is powerful and comforting.

-Makunura’s describes his favorite part of SL leadership, which is “Witnessing someone’s eureka moment means the world to me.”
+Makunura’s describes his favorite part of SL leadership, which is “Witnessing someone’s eureka moment.”